GMGilson/GMGilson.github.io/index.md

 ### Purpose

-With the need for online learning becoming increasingly higher in demand, efficient means of reaching educators has become extremely important.
+With the need for online learning rising in demand, efficient means of reaching educators has become extremely important.
 We implemented a discord bot to help instructors automate the process of their Office Hours through Discord.